AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/sending-your-in-app-message/select-your-in-app-message.md

    >[!TIP]
    >
-   >To select a different message, delete it in the [!UICONTROL In-App Message field].
+   >To select a different message, delete it in the [!UICONTROL In-App Message] field.
 Then, the [!UICONTROL New In-App Message] link comes back.
 Click it and select a different message.

 You're right on track.
 Time to [schedule the send](/help/marketo/product-docs/mobile-marketing/in-app-messages/sending-your-in-app-message/schedule-your-in-app-message.md).